Frequently Asked Questions

-No, at present no Shellharbour City Libraries facility is able to accommodate this.
-Please refer to our branch times as many are open until 8pm at night.
+Yes, we have a return chute available at City Library for out of hours returns.
+Please refer to our branch hours as many are open until 8pm at night.

 You can phone your branch library and ask staff to check for you.
-If you have internet access you can also check your membership record online via the library catalogue using your membership number and your account password.
+If you have internet access you can also check your membership record online via the member sign-in using your membership number and your account password.

-You can have your password reset via the catalogue.
+You can have your password reset via the member sign-in.
 Alternatively, you may phone a branch library and ask a staff member to have the reset password email sent to you.
 Please use this as an opportunity to confirm that Shellharbour City Libraries has your email in our system.

-All four branches have Internet, word processing and email facilities available free of charge.
-Bookings are advised and can be made by phoning your branch library or booking at the service counter.
-Free wifi is also available at Shellharbour City Libraries branches during operational hours.
-Fee's and charges do exist for printing – see Council Free's and Charges.
+All of our libraries have Internet, word processing and email facilities available free of charge.
+Bookings are advised.
+To book, call or visit your branch library or book online.
+Free wifi is also available at all our libraries during operational hours.
+Fees and charges apply for printing – See Council Fees and Charges.

-The library provides items such as large print books, talking books, eBooks, etc. We also have a Home Library Service.
+The library provides items such as large print books, talking books and eBooks.
+We also have a Home Library Service.
 For more information, phone Warilla Library on 4297 2522.

-If you would like to request an item that we do not hold, you can fill in our online request form.
-If we are unable to service this request, an Inter-library loan may be an alternative option.
-See Item Request Form
+To request an item that we don't hold, you can fill in our Item Request Form.
+If we are unable to fill your request, an Inter-Library loan may be an alternative option.

 Anyone can do a New Items search at the library catalogue.
 Items are separated by type, e.g. DVD/CD, Fiction.
 You can also find the latest book or DVD listed at the service counter of most Shellharbour City Libraries branches.